Sid672/Rangoli/README.md

 ![](https://media.giphy.com/media/3y8Rl5IC2gKjhfdGLQ/giphy.gif)

 # Functions
-Before any project everyone need some knowledge.
+- Before any project everyone need some knowledge.
 Don't worry you don't need to remember all keywords.
-Only try to understand meaning of functions.
+Only try to understand use of functions.
-These functions are used in the program.
+- These functions are used in the program.
 So atleast once, read it.

 | Method          | Parameter                              | Description                                                                      |